 The following best practices will help ensure safe, successful flights and help reduce the risk of accident and serious injury.
 Always fly under adult supervision and with your full attention at all times.
-Do not fly under the influence or when your ability to operate Solo safely is impaired.
+Do not fly under the influence of drugs or alcohol or when your ability to operate Solo safely is impaired.
 Use your common sense to avoid unsafe situations and always operate Solo responsibly.